Why Do Some Leaders Become Symbols?

 1. Introduction

-What separates a leader who is remembered from one who is forgotten?
 Tenure, policy achievement, and institutional power fade over time.
-What persists — what turns a person into a symbol — is something less tangible and far more powerful: the capacity to embody the aspirations, contradictions, and dreams of a people.
+What persists is something less tangible and far more powerful.
+It is the capacity to embody the aspirations, contradictions, and dreams of a people.

 2. Theoretical Framework: What Makes a Symbol?